Skip to main content

 Very glad you asked!
 Bitcoin Cash needs all the help it can get in becoming the global reserve currency!

 Firstly, it is critical to understand that Bitcoin Cash is decentralised.
 Unlike many other cryptocurrencies which use this term as a marketing slogan but are actually funded by large VC investors in centralised foundations or other corporate interests, Bitcoin Cash genuinely does not have a leader, foundation, network investment funds, controlling company, central development team or anyone who can be appealed to as "Please fix problem X!".
 Every part of the ecosystem - from miners to wallets to applications to meetups to community promotion - comes from grassroots passionate community members (in a mix of commercial activities and hobbyist involvement).
-If something is going to get fixed, YOU are going to have to make / fund / organise or fix whatever it is.
+All those people are already very very busy running and maintaining everything that currently exists in the ecosystem.
+If something new and important is going to get added or fixed or improved, YOU are going to have to make / fund / organise or fix whatever it is.

 This does NOT mean you are on your own and without help BUT it does mean YOU need to take ultimate responsibility for any product, service, project or idea that you think is needed or would be valuable.